ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 ------------------------------------------------------------------------------------------------

-Lest people think that slapping a contributor process on software is enough to make it "community supported", let me just say that it's much more complicated than that.
+Lest people think that slapping a contributor process on software is enough to make it "community supported", let me just say that I know it's much more complicated than that.
 In addition to all the skills you had to have to write the software in the first place (the technical and algorithmic skills, the scientific background, and at least some software engineering knowledge) you also need to engage with the community online, solicit feedback and improvements, manage contributions and bug reports, and otherwise be responsive.

 The transition to a successful community project seems challenging to me.
-From tracking this in the open source world (mostly in retrospect), it seems like you need some combination of luck, skill, and robust community-facing efforts.
+From tracking this in the open source world (mostly in retrospect), you need some combination of luck, skill, and robust community-facing efforts.
 In the scientific world, I'm not sure how to guide funding towards projects where this transition is likely to be successful.
 My first thought would be to go with the NSF structure of SSE/SSI - fund new projects to get them started off, then provide transition grants to see if they can engage with a larger community, and then fund them as part of the community.
 One problem I see is that the time scale is so long - it's 5-10 years to take a project from nothing to something - and maintaining funding across that period is fraught with challenges.

 One piece of good news is that it's become a lot easier to manage the technical infrastructure.
 GitHub or BitBucket can host your code, make